jamshaid2610/jamshaid2610/README.md

 - 👋 Hi, I’m @jamshaid2610
-- 👀 I’m interested in Machine Learning , Data Science and Web Development
+- 👀 I’m interested in Machine Learning, Data Science and Web Scraping
-- 🌱 I’m currently learning Python and SQL
+- 🌱 I’m currently looking for a role in the field of Data Science.
-- 💞️ I’m looking to collaborate on Web Scraping, and Web Automation projects
+- 💞️ I’m looking to collaborate on Web Scraping, Web Automation and Machine Learning projects
 - 📫 How to reach me jamshaid2610@gmail.com

 <!---